julie-fe/frontend-resources/code-guidelines/HTML.md

 ### Location of includes

-- Consider a above-the-fold CSS file
+- Consider an above-the-fold CSS file
 - *Always* include JavaScript files on the bottom of a page.
 - We try to streamline the including as good as possible in the boilerplates